symphonyoss/bot-unfurl/README.md

 #### :blacklist and :blacklist-files

-The blacklist the bot should refer to, in order to determine whether a given URL should be unfurled or not.
-This can be
+The blacklist the bot should refer to, in order to determine whether a given URL should be ignored.
+This can be provided:
-provided:
 * inline in the configuration file (`:blacklist`)
 * in one or more text files (`:blacklist-files`), containing blacklist entries separated by whitespace or newlines
 * both